SauravDakre/test-vue-using-jest/README.md

-# webpack-simple-jest
+# test-vue-using-jest

-> A Vue.js project
+> The Vue.js project demonstrates how to use jest for it unit and integration testing.

 ## Build Setup